keerthik26/amazon-polly-notes/README.md

 Returning noteId: "001"
 Initiating PollyNotes-ListFunction...
 ```

-Task 7.3: (Java) - Upload Your ListFunction to Lambda
+### Task 7.3: (Java) - Upload Your ListFunction to Lambda

 In this task, you upload your Lambda function to Lambda.
 To do so, you will use the AWS ToolKit that has been installed in Eclipse.
 This simplifies the process instead of having to use the command line.
 What is done in the background is for you is to create a ZIP of your code, uploading it to your code Amazon S3 bucket, creating the Lambda function by using the ZIP, and associating the IAM Role you created earlier.

-331. In the Project Explorer, open the context menu for the folder and select Amazon Web Services >> Upload function to AWS Lambda...
+331. In the Project Explorer, open the context menu for the folder and select **Amazon Web Services >> Upload function to AWS Lambda...**

-332. For Select the Handler, complete one of the following:
+332. For **Select the Handler**, complete one of the following:

    - If you have coded your function, select .
    - If you want to use the Solution Code, select .

-333. For Select the AWS Region, select the region for your lab as you noted it before.
+333. For **Select the AWS Region**, select the region for your lab as you noted it before.

 334. Select **Create a new Lambda function** and replace the value of the field next to it (containing MyFunction) with .
 335. Choose **Next**
 336. For **IAM Role**, select .